apache/sedona/docs/download/overview.md

 Sedona release notes are here [Release notes](../GeoSpark-All-Modules-Release-notes).

-## Install Sedona Scala/Java
+## Use Sedona Scala/Java

 Before starting the Sedona journey, you need to make sure your Apache Spark cluster is ready.

 There are two ways to use a Scala or Java library with Apache Spark.
 You can user either one to run Sedona.

-* Spark interactive Scala shell: easy to start, good for new learners to try simple functions
+* [Spark interactive Scala shell](../scalashell): easy to start, good for new learners to try simple functions
 * [Self-contained Scala / Java project](../project): a steep learning curve of package management, but good for large projects

 ## Install Sedona Python